acw414/eLISA/README.md

     - add to flowchart maybe too?
   - change script to allow location input?
   - add Python, R and Emily+Daniel? to references
-  - change readme
-  - change scripts
-  - change error message in eLISA
-  - add file of list of country names
-  - add error message if they misspell a country